DhruvShah09/CCAdvisor/README.md

 ```
 streamlit run main.py
 ```
 Alternatively, if you wish to deploy the application, there is a Dockerfile provided, along with NGINX conf files to route traffic to the correct port, however this is implementation specific and you may change it as per your needs.
+However, this requires moving all the non deployment relevant files into a seperate subdirectory titled `/project-contents` after which building the dockerfile renders an image capable of running on a containerized app deployment.